prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

     - assume the TodoService interfaces to more functions, then you'll have to add more functions in the stub
         - service definition - more maintenance

+###### Commit: S3 Step 4
+- Static imports - Eg- assertEquals is a static method that's in org.junit.Assert class
+- Mocks
+    - mocking is creating objects that simulate the behaviour of real objects
+    - unlike stubs, mocks can be dynamically created from code - at runtime
+    - frameworks like mockito allow one to create a dummy class

 #### Source: